dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 * Take the more restrictive `version_range` from the two
 * If `roll_forward_to_highest_version` is true on one of the framework references, apply the `true` value to the merged framework reference as well.

-The check whether the roll-forward is allowed follows the rules described above in the list of available settings for `rollForward`.
+The check for whether the roll-forward is allowed follows the rules described above in the list of available settings for `rollForward`.

 For example:
 In this example the two framework references are for the same framework name.